Beyond Bad News: Environmental Wins You May Have Missed

 The High Seas Treaty enters into force.

 On January 17, 2026, after nearly two decades of negotiations, a landmark international agreement began governing the high seas — the vast international waters covering nearly half the planet's surface.
 For the first time, there is a legally binding framework to establish marine protected areas and regulate human activity in these shared waters.
-The treaty enables the global community to work toward protecting at least 30% of the ocean by 2030 — a critical goal for migratory sharks, rays, sea turtles, whales, and seabirds that spend their lives crossing national borders with no protection to follow them.
+Think of it as the ability to create national parks in the ocean — restricting or managing industrial activities like fishing, shipping, and mining — while requiring environmental impact assessments for any new activity in international waters.
+The treaty enables the global community to work toward protecting at least 30% of the ocean by 2030 — a critical goal for migratory sharks, rays, sea turtles, whales, and seabirds.

 Courts defend salmon in the Pacific Northwest.
-"One of the foundational symbols of the West," wrote U.S. District Judge Michael Simon in his February 2026 order, "the beating heart and guaranteed resource protected by treaties with several Native American tribes — is disappearing from the landscape."
 The Columbia River Basin was once the world's greatest salmon-producing river system, but decades of dam operations have pushed some wild runs to the brink.
 Half of historical Snake River salmon populations have already been lost, and the southern resident orcas that depend on Chinook salmon as their primary food source are endangered alongside them.
-A federal judge in Portland ordered changes to operations of eight dams on the Columbia and Snake Rivers to reduce that harm, requiring dam operators to spill water over the dams 24 hours a day from March through mid-November — including continuous fall and winter spill that has never been required before.
+On February 26, 2026, a federal judge in Portland ordered changes to operations of eight dams on the Columbia and Snake Rivers to reduce that harm, requiring dam operators to spill water over the dams 24 hours a day from March through mid-November — including continuous fall and winter spill that has never been required before.
 The ruling came after the Trump administration abandoned a landmark 2023 agreement that had committed $1 billion to salmon recovery and tribal clean energy projects.
-Yakama Nation, the Nez Perce Tribe, and Washington state all joined as allies in the case, reinforcing the deep connection between tribal sovereignty and the fate of the river.
-Advocates called it a necessary stopgap while the fight to remove the four Lower Snake River dams continues.
+Yakama Nation, the Nez Perce Tribe, and Washington state all joined as allies in the case.
+As Judge Simon wrote, salmon are "the beating heart and guaranteed resource protected by treaties with several Native American tribes" — and the fight to save them continues.

 A legal win for clean water and endangered species.